Ying-Hwa "Bill" Kuo - Meteorologist

-Decades later, Bill is a meteorologist leading UCAR's deployment of an array of satellites that is providing a wealth of data about the atmosphere.
-COSMIC, which stands for the Constellation Observing System for Meteorology, Ionosphere and Climate, is a joint project between the United States and Taiwan (in Taiwan it's called FORMOSAT-3).
+Decades later, Bill is a meteorologist leading UCAR's deployment of an array of satellites that are providing a wealth of data about the atmosphere.
+COSMIC, which stands for the Constellation Observing System for Meteorology, Ionosphere, and Climate, is a joint project between the United States and Taiwan (in Taiwan it's called FORMOSAT-3).
 The system is transforming weather forecasting, climate monitoring, and research on space weather.

 Bill put aside other research interests to become director of the COSMIC project office in 2000, but he says the lengthy process and complex contract negotiations required to get an international project off the ground have all been worth it.

 "At some point there'll be a once-in-a-lifetime opportunity to be able to do something for more than just yourself, to benefit a big community.
 I'm very lucky to have that," Bill says.